sanakhuram/squareEyes-js/READme.md

 - [🔗 LinkedIn](https://www.linkedin.com/in/sana-khuram-157ba02b7/)

 ## 📜 License

 This project is licensed under the MIT License.
-For more information, refer to the [LICENSE](LICENSE.md) file.

 ## 🙌 Acknowledgments